k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 The TDM Portal application is pre-integrated with the [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logs into the Fabric Web Framework and **Fabric authenticates the user**.

 Fabric works with several authentication providers.
-Each authenticator is responsible for user's authentication, and provides a user-ID and his roles.
+Each authenticator is responsible for authenticating a user, and provides a user-ID and the user's roles.
 The following are authentication providers, supported by Fabric:

 - **Fabric** - for console, WS and web access, using its repository.
 This is Fabric's default authentication method.
 - **LDAP** server - for console, WS and web access.
 Done via LDAP integration.